confluentinc/librdkafka/MIGRATION.md

       });
     ```

+  * The `partitionsConsumedConcurrently` property is not supported at the moment.
+  * The `eachBatch` method is not supported.
   * For the `eachMessage` method while running the consumer:
     * The `heartbeat()` no longer needs to be called.
 Heartbeats are automatically managed by librdkafka.
-    * The `partitionsConsumedConcurrently` property is not supported (YET).
-  * The `eachBatch` method is not supported.
-  * `commitOffsets` does not (YET) support sending metadata for topic partitions being committed.
+  * `commitOffsets` does not yet support sending metadata for topic partitions being committed.
   * `paused()` is supported without any changes.
-  * Custom partition assignors are not supported.
   * Changes to `seek`:
     * The restriction to call seek only after `run` is removed.
 It can be called any time.
-    * Rather than the `autoCommit` property of `run` deciding if the offset is committed, the librdkafka property `enable.auto.commit` of the consumer config is used.
   * `pause` and `resume` MUST be called after the consumer group is joined.
 In practice, this means it can be called whenever `consumer.assignment()` has a non-zero size, or within the `eachMessage`
     callback.
+  * `stop` is not yet supported, and the user must disconnect the consumer.

 ### Admin Client